sajibhn/ecommerceo/README.md

 # Ecommerceo - Buy Fashionable Clothes

-An ecommerce website where a customer and buy products.
+An ecommerce website where a customer can buy products.
 I have implemented a filtering option that sorts the products by their category.
 I have used Next js and Sass to build the UI, and Sanity headless CMS as a backend.
 I am fetching data using GROQ and managing states using Context API

 ## Links